deusExMac/TwitterSearch/README.md

 {0}TwitterAPI v2 >>
 ```
-TwitterSearch's shell allows users to execute a limited set of commands
+The shell of TwitterSearch allows users to issue and execute a limited set of commands related to issuing queries searching for and downloading tweets meeting specific conditions, see the configuration settings etc.

 ## Supported shell commands